DoubleShotgun/ScratchFont/README.md

 To better understand this tool, I recommend you to look at the example folder.

 ### Todo
-Alignment options
+Alignment options. <br />

-Add a list with character width.
+Add a list with character width. <br />

-A website version
+A website version.